jb-gy/blog/README.md

 My interests also extend to the dynamic field of blockchain technology and DeFi, an area where I am actively expanding my knowledge.
 I am currently immersing myself in learning and project development, with a keen focus on devising solutions to existing challenges in this space.

-#### Technical Skills: Python, C, Rust, SQL, AWS, Docker, Kubernetes
+#### Technical Skills: Python, Java, C, Rust, Solidity, SQL, AWS, Docker, Kubernetes

 ## EDUCATION
 B.S., Computer Science | Texas Tech University - _May 2026_